-Every place needs a unique brand and identity in recognition of its unique characteristics and offering.
-Your brand will tell visitors the type of experience they can expect in your place as opposed to the neighbourhood town, high street or development.
-This helps you attract relevant new visitors and create a sense of belonging for existing residents.
+A good brand will also tell visitors the type of experience they can expect in your place as opposed to another neighbourhood town, high street or development.
+This helps you attract relevant new visitors.

 A common mistake with place makers is to create a brand based on future aspirations alone, wiping away the history and heritage that created the unique spirit and experience of the place in the first place.
 It's not just that people love a good story, and love to live somewhere with a good story, but it's also that the heritage that informed your place's current identity is often still relevant.
 If your place is by the docks it will always be influenced by its waterside location even if tea cutters have now been replaced by oil tankers.